 Toddler Time, 2-3 years

 Mother Nature did not overlook Queens, and this borough has some beautiful greenery, which young children will experience at Alley Pond.
-Just Hatched! is a new addition to their programming, accommodating the youngest of our kiddos.
-The Wee Sprouts class is great for kids who love exploring and animals.
+Just Hatched! accommodates the youngest of our kiddos, while Wee Sprouts and Toddler Time classes are big fun for little kids who love exploring and animals.
 Parents and children engage in nature-related activities, including nature walks, where they discuss plants and flowers.
 The message is that nature isn't far away; it's in your backyard.
+Kids can interact with the small animals on hand, too.
 "We tie animals into the nature lessons," explains Bonnie Bromberg, an early childhood educator at the center.
-"For example, children will discuss how a rabbit’s fur is soft and furry, and so is a Pussy willow."
-Kids can interact with the small animals on hand, too.
-After Wee Sprouts, children generally graduate to the Toddler Time class.
+"For example, children will discuss how a rabbit’s fur is soft and furry, and so is a pussywillow."

 For Little Music Lovers